roah-work/unreal-synthetic-data-capture/README.md

+## 2025 Update:
+Project files may be out of date.

 # Unreal Engine Synthetic Data Capture Tool

 A lightweight Unreal Engine editor-only tool for capturing high-resolution screenshots and synthetic buffer visualizations such as custom stencil, depth, and base color using an in-editor actor.